Sheraff/palette/README.md

 # Color palette extraction

 With an emphasis on
-- accuracy, using a clustering algorithm to find the most representative colors
+- **Accuracy**, using a clustering algorithm to find the most representative colors *Other libraries use a simple histogram and manual thresholding / quantization*
-- usability, by returning colors that are visually distinct and can be used in a design
+- **Usability**, by returning colors that are visually distinct and can be used in a design *Other libraries return "just the main colors", we also look for contrast and accents*
-- speed, by using worker threads and array buffers
+- **Speed**, by using worker threads and array buffers *Other libraries are synchronous and require a lot of memory to run*

 ```ts